 Theories abound as to how Mister Ed's lips moved during the eight-year run of the beloved 1960s American television show about a comedic and adventurous talking horse.
 You've heard the theme song even, if you didn't grow up in that decade: "A horse is a horse, of course, of course, and no one can talk to a horse, of course.
 That is, of course, unless the horse is the famous Mister Ed."
 Truth is, some creativity and training were behind this behavior.

-Some viewers thought the camera focused on the equine until he yawned.
-Then co-star Alan Young, who played Mr. Ed's one confidante, Wilbur, told the story that crew put peanut butter in the horse's mouth to get him to move his lips.
+For years, many viewers thought the Hollywood cameras simply focused on Mr. Ed until he moved his lips or simply yawned.
+However, co-star Alan Young, who played Mr. Ed's close human confidante Wilbur Post, recalled how the crew put peanut butter in the horse's mouth to get him to move his lips.

 Young later recanted this comment, stating that he had only said that because he didn't want to disappoint children with the technicality of how it was actually done.

 If that's the case, just how did producers get this palomino to talk?
 Initially, a string was used to flip Mr. Ed's upper lip, according to a trivia submission on IMDB.
 As the show progress, famous horse trainer Les Hilton taught the gelding to wag his lips whenever his hoof was touched.
 Talk about Hollywood magic!

 Though Mister Ed was officially credited as "himself," it was B-movie cowboy star Allan "Rocky" Lane who voice throughout the iconic television series.
 The job of producing Ed's singing voice, however, was given to Sheldon Allman.